SSWConsulting/SSW.Rules.Content/rules/use-nunit-to-write-unit-tests/rule.md

 <!--endintro-->

 Unit testing is a valuable tool when maintaining code, particularly in a team environment where you may have to fix a bug in someone else's code.
 Unit Tests ensure that you do not introduce new bugs in someone else's code, or code that you have not looked at for a while.
-We like [NUnit](/ssw/Redirect/NUnit.htm) because it is free, we have found that it is easy for developers to learn and it integrates well with Visual Studio.
+We like [NUnit](https://nunit.org/) because it is free, we have found that it is easy for developers to learn and it integrates well with Visual Studio.
 Visual Studio .NET 2005 integrates Unit Testing with Visual Studio Team System.
-We will use this when Visual Studio 2005 is released.

 You should always try to write unit tests for: